What is Low Impact Camping?

 5. Leave Nature in Nature

 It’s tempting to pick up rocks or flowers during a visit to the wilderness.
 But everything in a natural area serves a purpose in that ecosystem.
-Disturbing or removing even small items unnecessarily is the type of damage that adds up over time, changing habitats and leaving an area permanently altered by human behavior.
+Disturbing or removing even small items unnecessarily is the type of damage that adds up over time.

 If you want to remove something from a natural area, let it be litter left behind by people that came before you.
 Follow the classic adage to leave it better than you found it!